Skip to main content

 Everything you need to know about the sworn proof of loss form, including when it is required, how to fill it out, and important California-specific nuances.

-A comprehensive guide to recorded statements, Examinations Under Oath (EUOs), and Special Investigation Unit (SIU) referrals in California insurance claims.
-Covers the duty to cooperate, policyholder rights, SIU triggers, investigation timelines, and how to prepare.
+How recorded statements, EUOs, and SIU referrals work in California claims: the duty to cooperate, your rights, SIU triggers, and how to prepare.

-Reopening a Closed Claim: Your Right to Supplement After Settlement
+Reopening a Closed Insurance Claim: Your Right to Supplement

-Restaurants combine fire, spoilage, utility failure, health department closures, liquor liability, and business income exposures unlike any other business.
-Learn how each coverage works, where the gaps hide, and how to protect your restaurant before disaster strikes.
+Restaurants face fire, spoilage, utility failure, health closures, liquor liability, and business income risks.
+How each coverage works and where gaps hide.

-Right to Repair Clauses: Your Rights When the Carrier Sends Their Contractor
+Right to Repair: When the Carrier Sends Their Contractor

-Insurance companies increasingly use 'right to repair' clauses to control repairs.
-Learn your rights, how to manage the carrier's contractor, and when to push back.
+Insurance companies use right-to-repair clauses to control repairs.
+Your rights, how to manage the carrier's contractor, and when to push back.

 Roof Damage Insurance Claims in California